1126 Otero: Diameter and albedo

 According to the survey carried out by NASA's Wide-field Infrared Survey Explorer with its subsequent NEOWISE mission, Otero measures 8.87 and 10.974 kilometers in diameter and its surface has an albedo of 0.37 and 0.399, respectively.
 The Collaborative Asteroid Lightcurve Link derives an albedo of 0.1994 and a diameter of 11.74 kilometers with an absolute magnitude of 12.098 from Petr Pravec's revised WISE-data.

 Naming

 This minor planet was named by the discoverer for Galician-born Spanish courtesan, dancer and actress Carolina Otero (1868–1965), who was also known as "La Belle Otero".
 During the Belle Époque, she was the most sought after woman in all of Europe and led an excessive life thanks to her numerous rich and famous lovers.
 The official naming citation was first published by the Astronomical Calculation Institute (RI 803).

 Space-based observations

-Otero was observed by ESA's mission Hera from a distance of 2.8 millions km on May 11, 2025 as the spacecraft was heading toward Didymos.
+Otero was observed by ESA's mission Hera from a distance of 2.8 million km on May 11, 2025, as the spacecraft was heading toward Didymos.

-Hera observation of Otero on May 11th 2025.